drordas/D2MCS/cran-comments.md

 * Ensured no more than 2 cores are used in the examples, vignettes, etc.
 * Ensured that the functions of examples/vignettes/tests do not write in the user's home filespace.
 * Removed the use of the installed.packages() function.
+* Changed the process to install the packages of the models to be trained.
 ## Test environments
 * Ubuntu 20.04.2 LTS (on local and travis-ci), R 4.0.5
 * local Windows 10 Pro, R 4.0.5